Salvation Army official: Theft of toys no victory for Grinch

 The donations included “lots of toys, lots of clothing” as well as hygiene items and cash, certainly adding up to more than enough to replace the stolen items intended for children who are signed up for a distribution event Monday, Rockwell said.
 “We have like a waiting list … so we could see what we have left over.”

-The generosity showed “the compassion and the hearts that people have for each other here,” Rockwell said.
-“It’s a massive blessing beyond comprehension.”
+Farmington police said Saturday that an arrest warrant has been issued for a 37-year-old man who is considered a suspect in the theft.

-Farmington police spokesperson Nicole Brown said Saturday that an investigation into the theft continued and that the van and toys hadn’t been recovered and no arrest had been made or a motive determined, she said.
+The van and toys have not been recovered yet and no arrest had been made or a possible motive determined, according to police.

 Rockwell said he suspected a pickpocket stole the van’s keys from a Salvation Army worker who was in the store.